-The truth is, world travel makes you a more educated, independent, and interesting person.
-Which in turn, makes you more desirable to prospective employers.
-You will create contacts from around the globe that you never would have met in your hometown and learn how to be a better communicator and negotiator.
-Furthermore, your industry probably isn’t going anywhere.
-Take a hiatus to experience what the world has to offer, and chances are you’ll be able to return to your field afterward.
+The truth is that world travel makes you a more educated, independent, and interesting person.
+Which, in turn, makes you more desirable to prospective employers.
+You will create contacts from around the globe that you would have never met in your hometown and learn how to be a better communicator and negotiator.
+Furthermore, your industry probably isn't going anywhere.
+Take a hiatus to experience what the world has to offer, and chances are you'll be able to return to your field afterward.
 That is, of course, if you still want to!

 "You could put that money toward retirement!"

-The thing is, money is going to come and go your entire life.
-You’ll make it, spend it, lose it, and invest it.
-The thing in your life that’s only going to go?
+Look: Money is going to come and go your entire life.
+You'll make it, spend it, lose it, and invest it.
+The thing in your life that's only going to go?
 Time.
-When you're retired and looking back on your life, you’ll wish you spent your brief time on this Earth as preciously as you spent your money.
-Be responsible in preparing for the future, absolutely.
-But don’t overlook the importance of enjoying the present while you’re at it.
+When you're retired and looking back on your life, you'll wish you'd spent your brief time on this earth as preciously as you spent your money.
+Be responsible in preparing for the future, absolutely, but don't overlook the importance of enjoying the present while you're at it.

 "You'll be left out of everything that happens back home!"

-Traveling to far-off lands isn’t what it used to be.
-In the age of the Internet, you’re no longer reliant on expensive phone calls and the occasional tattered postcard to keep in touch.
-With so many social media platforms and international calling apps, it’s easy to stay updated on what’s going on back home and connected with those you miss most.
-And no matter how long you’re gone, you’ll be surprised when you return by how little has changed.
+Traveling to far-off lands isn't what it used to be.
+The latest travel and communication apps mean you're no longer reliant on expensive phone calls and the occasional tattered postcard to keep in touch.
+With so many social media platforms and international calling apps, it's easy to stay updated on what's going on back home and connected with those you miss most.
+And no matter how long you're gone, you'll be surprised when you return by how little has changed.

-Not only is traveling physically harder as you age, but logistically it becomes more difficult the older you get.
-Growing more established in your career, buying a home, and starting a family are all things that won’t make travel impossible, but will certainly make it more complicated than it is when you are young and untethered.
+Traveling is not only physically harder as you age but also logistically.
+Growing more established in your career, buying a home, and starting a family are all things that won't make travel impossible, but will certainly make it more complicated than it is when you are young and untethered.
 Not to mention the fact that you never know where this life may take you.
 Travel now while you are eager, willing, and able.

 "Traveling is a luxury for rich people!"

-Believe it or not, it costs significantly less to travel in several countries than it does to survive at home in the U.S. You’d be amazed how many places in the world can be enjoyed to the fullest for next to nothing.
-Developing countries not only offer rich cultural experiences, but meals and accommodation for pennies on the dollar.
+Believe it or not, it costs significantly less to travel in several countries than it does to survive at home in the U.S. You'd be amazed how many places in the world can be enjoyed to the fullest for next to nothing.
+Depending on conversion rates, some countries not only offer rich cultural experiences but also meals and accommodation for pennies on the dollar.
 If you are lucky enough to live in a place where the currency is comparatively strong, get out there and take advantage of it!
 Decide how much you are comfortable spending, and there are plenty of destinations out there to suit you.
-Get some inspiration from this list of the best places to travel if you’re on a budget.

 "Wait until someone has the time/money/desire to go with you!"